APPLICATION PROCESS

 Accompanying Documents

-- Official copy of academic transcript from applicant’s current college or university
+• Official or unofficial copy of academic transcript from Belmont University

-- Two personal letters of recommendation, submitted in envelopes sealed and signed across the seal; letters should address applicant’s character, motivation, potential, and involvement in the community, as well as ability to complete the project proposed.
+• Two personal letters of recommendation that address applicant’s character, motivation, potential, and involvement in the community, as well as ability to complete the project proposed.

 Upon submission, each Lumos Application Portfolio will be reviewed for overall worthiness of the project and presentation of the application.
 Selected applicants will be invited to participate in a short interview.